Calculating how to scale a SaaS business

 Spreading too thin

 That’s dangerous territory.
 You won’t be able to effectively monitor your marketing efforts and their results with too many channels.
-Plus, you risk losing understanding of the customers and services to prioritize.
+Plus, you risk losing an understanding of the customers and services to prioritize.

 Data security and compliance